-Beginning school year 2008-2009 and ending with school year 2017-2018, all entering ninth graders will be required to have a minimum of 24 Carnegie units as specified below, unless their parent/guardian requests to opt the student out of Appendix A-2 requirements in accordance with local school board policy.
-All students must meet one of the graduation options as specified in the appendices.
+Beginning school year 2008-2009 and ending with school year 2017-2018, all entering ninth graders will be required to have a minimum of 24 Carnegie units as specified below to graduate, unless their parent/guardian requests to opt the student out of Appendix A-2 requirements in accordance with local school board policy.
+All students must meet one (1) of the graduation options as specified in the Appendices.
 The local school district may establish additional local requirements approved by the local school board as authorized under Miss.
 Code Ann. § 37-16-7.
 NOTE: This option will no longer be available for entering ninth graders after the 2017-2018 school year.
-New graduation requirements will go into effect for entering ninth graders for 2018-2019.
+New graduation requirements will go into effect for entering ninth graders of 2018-2019.

 CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS

-ENGLISH 41 English I English II
+ENGLISH 41 English I

+English II

 MATHEMATICS 42 Algebra I

 SCIENCE 43 Biology I

-SOCIAL STUDIES 4 1 World History 1 U.S. History 1⁄2 Geography 1⁄2 U.S. Government 1⁄2 Economics 1⁄2 Mississippi Studies
+SOCIAL STUDIES 4 1 World History 4

+1 U.S. History 4

+% Geography 4

+% U.S. Government

+% Economics 5

+1 % Mississippi Studies 4

-HEALTH and PHYSICAL EDUCATION 1788 1⁄2 Contemporary Health and 1⁄2 Physical Education
+HEALTH and PHYSICAL EDUCATION 1788 % Contemporary Health and

+% Physical Education 9

 TECHNOLOGY or COMPUTER SCIENCE 110

 THE ARTS 111

 ELECTIVES 512

 TOTAL UNITS REQUIRED 24